The majority of house owners attempting to refinance a mortgage are looking to accomplish one among the following:

 2. To access equity (cash) in your home

-Through refinancing, you can ingress up to 80 percentage of your house's value less any outstanding mortgages.
+Through refinancing, you can increase up to 80 percent of your house's value less any outstanding mortgages.
 That’s extra money for investment opportunities, home renovations, or your children’s education.
-There are several ways to access this equity including breaking your mortgage, taking on a home equity line of credit or blending and extending your mortgage with your current lender.
+There are several ways to access this equity including breaking your mortgage, taking on a home equity line of credit or blending and extending your mortgage to your current lender.

 3. To consolidate debt